finos/a11y-theme-builder/DEV_GUIDE.md

 - [Understanding Server APIs](#understanding-server-apis)

 ## Install Dependencies
-The Theme Builder application can be built and run locally using two variations that differ on complexity of setup (devops).
+The Theme Builder application can be built and run locally using two variations (Quick and Easy, Javascript Runtime Environment) that differ on complexity of setup (devops).

 ### Basic Requirements